arviz-devs/ArviZ.jl/docs/src/quickstart.md

 loo(idata) # higher is better
 ```

-If the model is well-calibrated, i.e. it replicates the true generative process well, the CDF of the pointwise LOO values should be similarly distributed to a `Uniform` distribution.
+If the model is well-calibrated, i.e. it replicates the true generative process well, the CDF of the pointwise LOO values should be similarly distributed to a uniform distribution.
 This can be inspected visually:

 ```@example quickstart
-plot_loo_pit(idata; y = "y", ecdf = true)
+plot_loo_pit(idata; y = "y", ecdf = true);
+gcf()
 ```

 ## Plotting with CmdStan.jl outputs